The Velvet Underground

 Orphan 7 A film Symposium

 According to a contact at Oddball Film, "it's not EPI, it's a very short clip of (Andy) Warhol and (Gerard) Malanga being interviewed about EPI.
-There is no music or anything else on the clip, It's about 2-3 minutes long."
+There is no music or anything else on the clip, it's about 2-3 minutes long."

 July 8, 1967